olledejong/KucoinTrailingStopLoss/README.md

 1) Install [Python](https://www.python.org/downloads/), and make sure you check the box which says: "Add Python VERSION to PATH".

-2) Using a command prompt, install the python packages via pip:
+2) In a command terminal / cmd window, navigate to the KucoinTrailingStopLoss folder and install the python packages using pip (keep the terminal open once finished):
 ```
 pip install -r requirements.txt
 ```